-By 2025, all forest-derived fibres (man-made cellulosic) used across our business and in the products we sell will come from certified recycled sources or from certified responsibly managed forests.
-Brands must have a time bound public commitment not to source from ancient or endangered forests1 and must demonstrate steps taken to reduce the social and environmental impacts associated with sourcing and production of forest fibres.
+By 2025 all forest-derived (man-made cellulosics) fibres used across our business and in the products we sell will come from recycled sources or from certified non-Ancient and Endangered responsibly managed forests

 What are forest-derived fibres?

 According to the Canadian NGO Canopy, more than 150 million trees a year are logged to harvest cellulose for conversion into forest fibres, most commonly known as viscose, rayon, modal or lyocell.
 The chances are that almost everyone has garments in their wardrobe that started life as a tree.